-If your child is showing signs of celiac disease, please make an appointment with Westchester Health to come in and see one of our pediatricians.
+If your child is showing signs of celiac disease, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We will meet with you and your child, review the symptoms, possibly order some tests, and together with you, decide on the best course of action which may include avoidance of gluten.
 Whatever the diagnosis, our #1 goal is for your child to get answers and feel better as soon as possible.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Gomberg’s blog in full, click here.